KEY POINTS:

 If your vehicle is stolen and cannot be recovered, or if it sustains irreparable damage in an accident, your claim may be settled as a total loss.
 This situation is also commonly referred to as your vehicle being “written off”.

-In such cases, your insurer will compensate you based on the agreed value specified in your policy schedule, deducting any applicable excess, outstanding premiums for your current policy term, and any unpaid on-road costs (such as vehicle registration fees or Road User Charges) that are not fully settled.
-This sum should suffice for purchasing a replacement vehicle with similar specs.
+In such cases, your insurer will compensate you based on the agreed value specified in your policy, deducting any applicable excess and outstanding premiums for your current policy term.
+This sum should be enough to purchase a replacement vehicle with similar specs.

 How much will I get if my car is written off?

 Your ability to make a claim for a written-off car in an accident depends on the type of car insurance you possess.
-For example, if you only have third-party insurance, you will not be covered for the loss of your vehicle.
+For example, if you only have third-party insurance, you’ll not be covered for the loss of your vehicle.

 Is it bad to write-off a car?